 Click here for some more reading about the problems with NSAID’s.

 Aspirin deserves some additional commentary.
 It is also an NSAID.
 It stops valuable natural inflammation that is needed for healing.
 The FDA has now taken the position that using aspirin for primary prevention of cardiovascular disease is currently proven to be more dangerous than helpful.
 Here is a 5/21/22 New York Times article about the current state of aspirin research and medical guidelines.
 Unfortunately, it may still be recommended by many doctors, despite strong scientific evidence showing it is now counter-indicated and even dangerous for most people.
 Click here for articles by physicians who believe there is scientific evidence not to take aspirin and that there are natural substances that are healthy and more effective alternatives to daily use of aspirin.
 Click here for a massive study in the Journal of the American Medicine Association that concluded that aspirin is a risk factor for heart disease.
 Also, read about a large study that showed no benefit of aspirin in preventing a first heart attack or stroke.
-Several additional recent studies have further reinforced the need for millions of people to avoid aspirin.
+Older adults taking low-dose daily aspirin had a nearly 40 percent increased risk of head bleeds.

 The most significant recent major aspirin research was the publication of a massive study in the Journal of the American Medical Association on January 22nd, 2019.
 This huge study of 164,225 participants concluded that “there is insufficient evidence to recommend routine aspirin use in the prevention of heart attacks, stroke, and cardiovascular deaths in people without cardiovascular disease.”
 As a result, the FDA changed its position to be against preventive use of aspirin.
 And, new research in October of 2021 further warned about aspirin use.